helsenorge/structor/README.md

 ## Quickstart

-Either open the demo at [formdesigner.helsenorgelab.no/](https://formdesigner.helsenorgelab.no/) or clone this repo and run `npm start`.
+Either open the demo at [formdesigner.helsenorgelab.no/](https://formdesigner.helsenorgelab.no/) or clone this repo, install Typescript, run `npm install` and run `npm start`.